 Cul-De-Sac-Shack: Our home located in, you guessed it—a cul-de-sac.

-Doing Stuff: Mostly riding, but can also include: hiking,
+Doing Stuff: Mostly sitting, staring into space, but also includes: cycling, hiking,

 running lumbering, weight training, Jazzercise, and competitive masturbation.

 The Dirt Road Launching Pad: The varying locations I start my gravel rides to avoid cars looking to smash me dead.
 Usually a county park or rail trail parking lot.

 The Fatterson: My beat to shit Trek Farley fat bike that is in need of a makeover.

 The Fred: Better known The Fred Meijer Heartland Trail.
 A 42-mile paved rail trail in mid-Michigan that I sometimes utilize to access dirt and gravel loops.

 Football, Footy, Footie: Known as soccer to most of America.
 I love watching it, B-Man loves playing it, I love watching B-Man play it.